scds/intro-r/lessons/lesson2.md

 ## Deleting a Variable

 If you wanted to delete a variable, you can use the `rm()` function.
+Usually, deleting a variable is done to prevent accidental usage of it, but it's not required or done often.

 ```r
 myVariable <- 5